 Describe the importance of improving coordination among the interprofessional team to enhance care for patients affected by corns.

-A corn, also known as a "heloma" or "focal intractable plantar hyperkeratosis," is a type of callosity.
-This latter is a common, uncomfortable, thickened skin lesion that results from repeated mechanical trauma due to friction or pressure forces.
+A corn, also known as a "clavis," "heloma," or "focal intractable plantar hyperkeratosis," is a type of callosity.
+Corns are uncomfortable, thickened skin lesions that result from repeated mechanical trauma due to friction or pressure forces.
 In the literature, confusing terminology is often used to call different types of hyperkeratotic skin lesions.
-Nevertheless, a corn should be distinguished from a callus, which is a more diffuse type of callosity.
+Nevertheless, clinicians need to distinguish a corn from a callus, which is a more diffuse type of callosity.
 Thus, a corn is a well-delimited focal area of hyperkeratosis.
 This condition often is seen in athletes and in patients who are exposed to unequal friction force from footwear or gait problems, including older adults, patients with diabetes, and amputees.
 It should be regarded as a symptom rather than an effective disease.

 Corns typically result from repeated accumulated mechanical trauma as well as other contributing factors like ill-fitting footwear, the presence of bony prominences (foot deformity), and certain physical activities.
 They are most common on the feet: on the dorsum of the toes, in the last interdigital web space, as well as on the soles.

-Histopathologic examination of a corn is usually not needed, but on a few occasions, it might be helpful to differentiate corns and calluses from other diseases like a plantar wart.
-A biopsy specimen from corn will show proliferation of all epidermal layers (acanthosis), including the stratum corneum, cells at the stratum corneum layers will return their nuclei (parakeratosis) indicating premature differentiation.
+Histopathologic examination of a corn is usually not necessary, but on a few occasions, it might be helpful to differentiate corns and calluses from other diseases like a plantar wart.
+A biopsy specimen from corn will show proliferation of all epidermal layers (acanthosis), including the stratum corneum; the cells at the stratum corneum layers will return their nuclei (parakeratosis), indicating premature differentiation.
 The granular cell layer may be diminished or absent.
 The dermis may often show dense fibrous tissue with hypertrophied nerves, and scar tissue may extend to the subcutaneous fat.

 History and Physical